-Improving the life of people affected by cancer is at the heart of all our research, and by involving patient and public groups in the development of our work, we can ensure research plans are relevant, feasible and acceptable.
+At the heart of all our research is the goal of improving the lives of people affected by cancer.
+By actively involving patient and public groups in the development of our work, we can ensure that our research plans are not only relevant and feasible but also widely acceptable.

 How do we work with patients and the public?

-There are many terms associated with the inclusion of the public in health research, and it is important to understand the difference between them.
-Predominantly, you will see the terms Involvement, Engagement and Participation.
-Cancer Research UK defines these terms as follows:
+Understanding the different terms associated with the inclusion of the public in health research is essential.
+Primarily, you will come across the terms "Engagement", "Involvement", and "Participation" Cancer Research UK provides the following definitions for these terms:

 Engagement is where information and knowledge about research are shared with the public.